back Back to all guides

 Purchasing Alcohol at Ports

-You can buy alcohol at ports, but it will be confiscated by and collected by security upon re-boarding.
+You are welcome to buy any type of alcohol at ports, but it will be confiscated by and collected by security upon re-boarding and held until the final night.

 Virgin Voyages’ Screening Process